Glory of God Prayer Group, St. Cecilia Parish, Wa Diocese, Ghana - Let Your Light Shine

 This guy is simply not "rightly dividing".

 The bottom line: Paul believed in, accepted, received and practiced water baptism!
-And he practised it on gentiles!!
+And he baptised gentiles!!

 Other errors noticed in the video